Edit on GitHub

 ssh -R 80:localhost:8065 ssh.localhost.run

 An http URL pointing to your server should show in the terminal.
 The https version of this same URL should also work, which is what you will want to use for your webhook URLs.
-One disadvantage of using localhost.run is there is no request/response logging dasboard that is available with ngrok.
+One disadvantage of using localhost.run is there is no request/response logging dashboard that is available with ngrok.

 Debug server-side plugins using delve